-21st Century Learning
+21st Century Programs

 Calling all Budding Engineers

-- Interactive activities, from constructing machines with LEGO® bricks to designing bridges with K’NEX® pieces.
+- Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

-- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.